Lab 1-1: Basics

 Next you want to load your html file in the browser.
 In this course we'll use Chrome as our primary browser.
 There are 2 ways you can load your HTML file in Chrome.

-first_page.htmlfile from your desktop into the Chrome window.
+first_page.htmlfile from your lab1 folder into the Chrome window.

 - From Chrome, goto File > Open File (or hit